genepi/umi-pipeline-nf/README.md

 ## Citation

-If you use the pipeline please cite [our Paper](https://www.biorxiv.org/content/10.1101/2024.03.01.582741v1):
+If you use the pipeline please cite [our Paper](https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-024-01391-8):

-Amstler S, Streiter G, Pfurtscheller C, Forer L, Di Maio S, Weissensteiner H, Paulweber B, Schoenherr S, Kronenberg F, Coassin S. Nanopore sequencing with unique molecular identifiers enables accurate mutation analysis and haplotyping in the complex Lipoprotein(a) KIV-2 VNTR. bioRxiv.
-2024. doi: 10.1101/2024.03.01.582741.
+Amstler, S., Streiter, G., Pfurtscheller, C. et al. Nanopore sequencing with unique molecular identifiers enables accurate mutation analysis and haplotyping in the complex lipoprotein(a) KIV-2 VNTR.
+Genome Med 16, 117 (2024). https://doi.org/10.1186/s13073-024-01391-8

 ### Credits